A. The Last Early Humans

 Denisovan DNA survives most predominantly in Melanesia, at the far reaches of the Pacific Islands.
 We can be sure that Denisovans never made it that far, so eastbound modern humans must have mated with them en route, probably in southeast Asia.
 Another wave of migrants that ended up in China and Japan picked up a smaller trace of Denisovan DNA.
 35 One of the genes important for survival at high altitudes was passed from Denisovans to modern Tibetans.
 36

 Less than 5% of modern DNA is derived from early humans.
-Assuming that Neanderthal and Denisovan populations were only a small percentage of sapiens’, then the interbreeding somewhat assimilated them into the gene pool while retaining only slight traces of their physical appearance.
-But their extinction cannot be explained by assimilation alone.
-A major advantage that modern humans had over their sister species was sheer numbers.
+Assuming that Neanderthal and Denisovan populations were only a small percentage of sapiens’, then the interbreeding seems to have assimilated them into the gene pool while retaining only slight traces of their physical appearance.
+It’s striking, though, that the Neanderthals and Denisovans who did not mate with sapiens have indeed died off.
+A major advantage that modern humans had was sheer numbers.
 In times of crisis, sapiens could absorb more losses.

 Back to Section 5.I: Introduction And Timelines

 Continue to Section 5.III: Anatomically And Genetically Modern Humans

 - Clive Finlayson, The Humans Who Went Extinct, Oxford University Press (Kindle eBook edition, 2009) p.
 109. ↩

 - Yuji Yokoyama et al., “Gamma-ray spectrometric dating of late Homo erectus skulls from Ngandong and Sambungmacan, Central Java, Indonesia”, J. Hum.
 Evol.
 55(2):274-7 (August, 2008), https://www.sciencedirect.com/science/article/pii/S004724840800047X (accessed and saved 12/14/19). ↩